mnot/I-D/for-the-users/draft.md

-There are a variety of identifiable constituents that Internet standards can provide benefit to, such as (but not limited to) end users, network operators, schools, equipment vendors, specification implementers, content owners, governments, employers, and parents.
+There are a variety of identifiable constituents that Internet standards can provide benefit to, such as (but not limited to) end users, network operators, schools, equipment vendors, specification authors, specification implementers, content owners, governments, non-governmental organisations, social movements, employers, and parents.

 Good specifications will provide benefit to all of the relevant constituencies, because standards do not represent a zero-sum game.
 However, on occasion we do need to balance the benefits of a